kaanaksit/odak/docs/contributing.md

 ```

 Please once you are ready to have a pull request, make sure to add a unit test for your additions in `test` folder, and make sure to test all unit tests by running `pytest`.
-If your system do not have `pytest` installed, it can be installed using:
+If your system does not have `pytest` installed, it can be installed using:

 ```
 pip3 install pytest